Comma0517/project-omega/README.md

 ## TL;DR

-The goal is to optimize the developer experience by being able to:
+The goal is to optimize the develope experience by being able to:

 - Develope locally as if it's a monolith
 - Deploy as separate microservices